omkar13/Video-conferencing-web-application/README.md

 # Video-conferencing-web-application
-Developed a multi-party video conferencing and web chat application using WebRTC, Javascript and Web-sockets with features such as canvas sharing, presentation sharing and video sharing.
+* Developed a WebRTC enabled multi-party video conferencing and web chat application
+* Enhanced app by adding collaborative drawing canvas, presentation sharing and video sharing.
+* Optimized application for low-bandwidth scenarios by providing an optional audio stream only toggle.

 Features:
 * User Registry – Maintains a list of registered users in our database and allows